BitcoinDesign/Guide/guide/daily-spending-wallet/requesting/receiving.md

 ## Receiving on-chain payments

 This wallet maintains a single lightning balance.
-To do this but still allow on-chain sending and requesting, a LWS is used that conducts [submarine swaps](https://blog.muun.com/a-closer-look-at-submarine-swaps-in-the-lightning-network/) between lightning and on-chain.
+To do this, while still allowing for on-chain sending and requesting, a LWS is used that conducts [submarine swaps](https://blog.muun.com/a-closer-look-at-submarine-swaps-in-the-lightning-network/) between lightning and on-chain.

 {% include tip/open.html color="blue" icon="info" label="Experimental options" %}